angulardart/site-angulardart/src/faq.md

 #### Q. What does Google think of TypeScript?

-TypeScript and Dart have similar goals; they make building large-scale web applications easier.
+TypeScript and Dart have similar goals; they make building large-scale web apps easier.
 However, their approaches are fairly different.
 TypeScript maintains backwards compatability with JavaScript, whereas Dart purposely made a break from certain parts of JavaScript’s syntax and semantics in order to eradicate large classes of bugs and to improve performance.
 The web has suffered